jensbodal/fork-it/recipes/chili_con_carne.md

 * Blend everything up
 * Slice meat into 1 inch chunks
 * Add meat, spices, fish sauce, and apple cider vinegar and simmer for about 2 hours

+*if too spicy add some canned crushed tomatoes to the sauce*